Read John 21:1-14

 The start of failure is in our mind

-and often, we do not even recognise it.
-“As a man thinks in his heart so is he.”
-Proverbs 23:7.
-We care little about guarding our minds and occupy our thoughts with TV, magazines, conversation of the world or the lives of our ‘soap’ heroes and sport favourites.
+Often, we do not even recognise it.
+“As a man thinks in his heart, so is he.”
+(Proverbs 23:7) We care little about guarding our minds and occupy our thoughts with TV, magazines, the conversation of the world, or the lives of our “soap” heroes and sports favourites.
 We then wonder why our circumstances do not change.
 We must change from the inside out, so we need to see ourselves as a success before we can move from being a failure.

-3. The inner man changes the outer man – our words and actions.
+- The inner self changes the outer self: our words and actions.

-4. The outer man changes the external circumstances – working a spiritual law.
+- The outer self changes the external circumstances – thus illustrating a spiritual law.

-6. What we are focused on flows like a river from our mind to our heart.
-Whether we like it or not, we become what we think about most, Proverbs 4:20; Ephesians 5:26.
+- What we are focused on flows like a river from our mind to our heart.
+Whether we like it or not, we become what we think about most.
+(Read Proverbs 4:20; Ephesians 5:26.)

-7. Our mind is our control centre so we can choose whether to be controlled by the Word or the world, Romans 12:2.
+- Our mind is our control centre, so we can choose whether to be controlled by God’s word or the world.
+(Compare Romans 12:2.)

-8. Be led.
-Do not resist the leading of the Holy Spirit through the Word.
+- Be led.
+Do not resist the leading of the Holy Spirit through God’s word.

-9. Keep going.
-If the Word is flowing through our mind long enough we will be transformed.
+- Keep going.
+If God’s word is flowing through our mind for long enough, we will be transformed.

-The Word says that we are changed when we allow a renewing of our minds by its new ideals and attitudes (Romans 12:2 Amp).
-It says we are being transformed so we can prove for ourselves the perfect will of God.
-The Word says, we can know the will of God for ourselves as we renew our minds!!
-Wow!!
-The transformation that God is talking about here is ‘metamorphosis’
+God’s word says that we are changed when we allow our minds to be renewed by its new ideals and attitudes.
+(See Romans 12:2 Amp.)
+It says that we are being transformed so that we can prove for ourselves the perfect will of God.
+His word also says that we can know the will of God for ourselves as we renew our minds!
+(Wow!)
+The transformation that God is talking about here is “metamorphosis”.

-– the same as a caterpillar to a butterfly.
+This is what happens when a caterpillar becomes a butterfly.
 Good news!
 We are changing into beautiful creatures – with new bodies, shining bright, flying and soaring with our Jesus.

-If the devil can control the way you see things, he can control that area of your life.
-If he can control your view of a circumstance, he can control the final outcome of that circumstance, Romans 8:6-7.
+If the devil can control the way that we see things, he can control these areas of our lives.
+If he can control our view of a situation, he can control the final outcome of that situation.
+(See Romans 8:6-7.)
 He did this to Eve.
 All he did with Eve was to get her to focus her attention on the tree.
-He knew that as she focused on it, it would influence her mind and make her doubt God’s Word, eventually causing her to act.
-If only she had taken hold of her mind and praised God for what she did have, what a different outcome!!
+He knew that, as she focused on it, it would influence her mind and make her doubt God’s word, eventually causing her to act.
+If only she had taken hold of her mind and praised God for what she did have, what a different outcome there would have been!

 God wants us to see ourselves as He sees us.
 He sees us through Jesus as perfect, pure and holy.
-We have the mind of Christ too, Philippians 2:5.
+We have the mind of Christ too.
+(Compare Philippians 2:5.)
 It becomes a matter of life to us to see who we are now because of Jesus.
-This is renewing our mind to who we have already become in Him.
-Every one of us can overcome the devil with “It is written….”
+This is what it means to have our mind renewed so that we can see who we have already become in Him.
+Every one of us can overcome the devil with the words: “It is written…”

-Having failed on the all night fishing trip, Jesus comes in on the situation and gives His instructions, (which they follow) and they are back on track again.
-Jesus will move in on any situation that we allow Him to.
+Having failed on the all-night fishing trip, the disciples return to land where Jesus comes in to the situation and gives His instructions – which they follow.
+Immediately, they are back on track again.
+Jesus will move in on any situation when we allow Him to.
 Where we have failed, He will give amazing advice and build us up again.
-It will not help to say to Him, “I don’t know if You are right.”
+It will not help to say to Him: “I don’t know if You are right.”
 We just need to obey immediately to see amazing liberty through Him.
 A disaster will turn into a joyful success.

 Just one thing needed to be changed for the disciples to see failure turn into success.
-They just had to trust God and do what He said!!
-Simply fish from the other side.
-Often we only need to make one small decision, to see amazing miraculous changes in our failures.
-The biggest mistake we can make after a failure is to stay down, speak lots of negatives and wallow in self-pity.
-Simply trusting God leads us to obedience, and is all that is needed to lift us up and change any disaster into a brilliant success.
+They just had to trust God and do what He said: simply fish from the other side!
+Often, we only need to make one small decision to see amazing, miraculous changes in our failures.
+The biggest mistake we can make after a failure is to stay down, speak lots of negatives things and wallow in self-pity.
+Simply trusting God leads us to obedience and is all that is needed to lift us up and change any disaster into a brilliant success.

 a) Why do you think they went back to their old job?